Contingent Workforce Solutions

 We strive to provide the tools you need to be successful – including this collection of resources.
 If you don’t find the answer to your contingent labor question within these articles, we’re just a phone call away.

+Before hiring a contingent workforce, it’s important to understand the difference between an employee and a contractor.
 The federal government has recently increased enforcement of perceived abuse of worker classification laws.
 As a result, many companies have been penalized and are paying hundreds to millions of dollars in fines.

-AN EASY SOLUTION.
 To avoid the risk of misclassification many businesses pass the responsibility onto a staffing agency, such as Atterro.
 By doing this, you can rely on our staffing experts to guide you in a direction that aligns with the law.
 We recruit, screen, and hire the people you need.
 These contractors become employees of our staffing agency, not your company.